Appeal Process from a Michigan Appellate Lawyer

 2. Order the transcripts

 Contact the court reporter (or reporters) in the trial court to order the transcripts of all pertinent hearings, motions, the trial, and sentencing.
-In Wayne County, there can be up to 10 court reporters on a case; in Oakland and Macomb, for example, there is usually 1 or 2 per case.
+In Wayne County, there can be up to 10 court reporters assigned to a case; in Oakland and Macomb, for example, there is usually one or two per case.
 The court reporter will require a money deposit to begin preparing the transcripts.
-Once the deposit is received, they will notify the Court of Appeals that the transcripts are ordered and their expected completion date.
-The appellate attorney’s responsible for babysitting the court reporter to ensure the certificate is filed promptly.
+Once the deposit is received, they will notify the Court of Appeals that the transcripts have been ordered and provide their expected completion date.
+The appellate attorneys are responsible for babysitting the court reporter to ensure the certificate is filed promptly.

 3. Prepare and File the Brief

 Fifty-six (56) days after the transcripts are filed in the Court of Appeals, the Appellant’s Brief on Appeal will be due in the Court of Appeals.
+The filing of Appellant’s Brief is another critical time frame in the appeal process in Michigan.
 The Brief on Appeal is generally a complex and law-intensive document.
 The more errors claimed in the case, the more complex the appellate brief will be.
 The brief will contain the defendant’s legal arguments that entitle him to relief.
 The legal arguments are generally separated into subsections of the brief.
-The Michigan Court Rules dictate what the brief is to contain, how it will be formatted, and when and how it is filed.
+The Michigan Court Rules outline the content, format, and filing requirements of the brief.
 There must be a Table of Contents, an Index of Authorities, a concise statement of the questions presented, a statement of the pertinent facts, and the argument portion.
 It takes many years for a top criminal defense appellate lawyer to perfect a persuasive style in appellate pleadings.

 4. Response to the Appellant’s Brief

-Under the Michigan Court Rules, the prosecution must file its response to the Appellant’s brief within 35 days of the filing of the Appellant’s brief (absent any extensions of time which are liberally granted).
-Extensions can be sought by motion but are more commonly given by stipulation (agreement o the parties).
+Under the Michigan Court Rules, the prosecution must file its response to the Appellant’s brief within 35 days of the filing of the Appellant’s brief (absent any extensions of time, which are liberally granted).
+Extensions can be sought by motion, but are more commonly granted by stipulation (an agreement between the parties).
 If the prosecution fails to follow the appeal process in Michigan, it can lose its right to brief an issue or argue the appeal.

 5. Reply to the Prosecution/Appellee Brief

-The Defendant-Appellant has 21 days to reply to the arguments outlined in the prosecution’s brief from the day the reply is filed.
+The appeal process in Michigan provides the Defendant-Appellant with 21 days to reply to the arguments outlined in the prosecution’s brief from the day the reply is filed.
 The reply does not simply reiterate the arguments in the first brief; it is specifically meant to reply to the arguments made by the prosecution and provide law to counter any unanticipated arguments (factual or legal) that the prosecution included in its Response Brief.

 6. Oral Argument Before the Court of Appeals

-After all, briefs are filed, the Michigan Court of Appeals will likely schedule oral arguments.
+After all briefs are filed, the Michigan Court of Appeals will likely schedule oral arguments.
+This is the last step in the appeal process in Michigan before the Michigan Court of Appeals renders a decision.
 Arguments are made before a panel of 3 judges and are limited to 15 minutes.
 The appellate arguments are open to the general public, defendants on bond, and family members.
 If the defendant is in custody, he will not be allowed to attend an oral argument on the appeal.
-The judges will typically ask numerous questions during the argument.
+The judges will typically ask numerous questions during the presentation of the argument.
 The questions are asked of both the defendant/appellant and the prosecution/appellee.
-Generally, they reflect on the issues the judges find most concerning or troubling about an issue on appeal.
+Generally, the judge’s questions concern the issues the judges find most concerning or troubling about an issue on appeal.

 7. Following the oral argument

 The Court of Appeals will issue its written opinion either granting or denying the appeal (reversing the trial court, affirming the trial court, or remanding the case for clarification).
-The decision is almost always in writing and can take quite some time before completion.
-If the defendant wins, the Court of Appeals, depending on what is being asked, will order the defendant released and the case dismissed, grant a new trial, or remand the case to the trial court for resentencing.
+The decision is almost always in writing and can take quite some time to complete.
+If the defendant wins, the Court of Appeals, depending on the relief requested, may order the defendant’s release and dismissal of the case, grant a new trial, or remand the case to the trial court for resentencing.
 The prosecution has a limited time to request an appeal before the Michigan Supreme Court.
-If the defendant is in custody, they will generally stay in custody pending whether the additional appeal is filed.
+If the defendant is in custody, they will generally remain in custody pending the filing of the additional appeal.
 If the ruling favors the prosecution/appellee, the defendant can appeal to the Michigan Supreme Court.

 The Most Successful Arguments on Appeal in Criminal Matters

-Some of the most successful arguments during the appellate process in Michigan include the following:
+Some of the most successful arguments during the appeal process in Michigan include the following:

-- Violations of Constitutional Rights: One of the most compelling arguments on appeal is the violation of constitutional rights.
+• Violations of Constitutional Rights: One of the most compelling arguments on appeal is the violation of constitutional rights.
 Defendants often challenge their convictions or sentences by asserting that law enforcement, the prosecution, or the judge infringed their constitutional rights during the investigation or trial.
-For example, arguments involving violations of the Fourth Amendment (unlawful search and seizure), Fifth Amendment (self-incrimination), Sixth Amendment (right to counsel), or Fourteenth Amendment (due process) have a high chance of success if supported by solid evidence and legal precedent.
+For example, arguments involving violations of the Fourth Amendment (unlawful search and seizure), the Fifth Amendment (self-incrimination), the Sixth Amendment (right to counsel), or the Fourteenth Amendment (due process) have a high chance of success if supported by solid evidence and relevant legal precedent.

-- Errors in Jury Instructions: Jury instructions are crucial in guiding jurors on the law applicable to the case.
+• Errors in Jury Instructions: Jury instructions play a crucial role in guiding jurors on the applicable law in a case.
 If the trial court provided incorrect, confusing, or incomplete jury instructions, it may constitute reversible error.
 Appellate courts carefully review the jury instructions to ensure they accurately conveyed the legal principles and did not prejudice the defendant.
 Errors in jury instructions that substantially affect the defendant’s rights can lead to a successful appeal.

-- Prosecutorial Misconduct: When prosecutors engage in misconduct during trial proceedings, it can undermine the fairness of the proceedings and violate a defendant’s rights.
-Examples of prosecutorial misconduct include improper remarks during opening or closing statements, suppression of exculpatory evidence, or presenting false evidence.
+• Prosecutorial Misconduct: When prosecutors engage in misconduct during trial proceedings, it can undermine the fairness of the proceedings and violate a defendant’s rights.
+Examples of prosecutorial misconduct include making improper remarks during opening or closing statements, suppressing exculpatory evidence, or presenting false evidence.
 If a defendant can demonstrate that such misconduct occurred and had a prejudicial impact on their case, it can provide a strong argument for appeal.

-- Insufficient Evidence: Appellate courts review the sufficiency of the evidence presented at trial to determine whether it was legally sufficient to support a conviction.
+• Insufficient Evidence: Appellate courts review the sufficiency of the evidence presented at trial to determine whether it was legally sufficient to support a conviction.
 If a defendant can show that the evidence presented against them was insufficient to prove guilt beyond a reasonable doubt, it may lead to the reversal of the conviction.
 However, appellate courts generally defer to the jury’s factual determinations, and the threshold for overturning a conviction on insufficient evidence grounds is high.
-Also, a defendant might be precluded from arguing insufficiency of the evidence unless they first file a Motion for New Trial.
+Additionally, a defendant may be precluded from arguing the insufficiency of the evidence unless they first file a Motion for New Trial.

 While the success of arguments on appeal in criminal matters depends on the specific circumstances of each case, certain arguments have proven to be more persuasive in appellate courts.
 Constitutional violations, ineffective assistance of counsel, errors in jury instructions, prosecutorial misconduct, and insufficient evidence are among the most successful.
-A thorough understanding of the law, diligent research, and persuasive advocacy are vital to mounting a robust appellate argument leading to a favorable outcome for the defendant.
+A thorough understanding of the law, diligent research, and persuasive advocacy are essential to mounting a robust appellate argument that leads to a favorable outcome for the defendant.

 Michigan Appellate Defense Counsel – The Appeal Process in Michigan

-Our appellate team handles appeals from convictions in circuit and district courts in Oakland County, Macomb County, Wayne County, Washtenaw County, Livingston County, and throughout Michigan.
-If you still have questions for a Michigan criminal defense attorney, please call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation and confidential case evaluation.
+Our appellate team handles appeals from convictions in circuit and district courts in Oakland County, Macomb County, Wayne County, Washtenaw County, Livingston County, and throughout Michigan’s circuit and district courts.
+We have the experience, reputation, and skill to provide you with the best possible appellate representation.
+If you still have questions for a Michigan criminal defense attorney, please call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation and confidential case evaluation

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.